 Debt consolidation sometimes makes it easier for borrowers to keep track of their debts, manage their finances and control their cashflows while making repayments.
 If you want to know whether debt consolidation is the best way to manage your debts, consult a professional debt advisor.

 Any small debts that you can pay off early can be consolidated including:

-How Debt Consolidation Loans Work?
+How do Debt Consolidation Loans work?

 Consolidating debt mostly involves taking out one big consolidated loan to repay multiple small debts.
 Borrowers who consolidate debt mostly reborrow a lump sum (also known as a debt consolidation loan) to repay their current debtors.
 That’s how they end up with only one lender and a single monthly payment.

 Here are two of the most common methods to consolidate debt in the UK: